-- G1.1 Students may appeal against a decision made in relation to their research programme of study in accordance with the grounds for appeal stated in the Academic Appeals Procedure (Research Awards) [http://www2.gre.ac.uk/current-students/regs]. - G1.2 Academic appeals relating to the taught phase of the EdD programme will follow the processes and procedures set out in the university's Academic Appeals Procedure (Taught Awards). - G1.3 Academic appeals relating to the project/dissertation element of the Masters by Research programme will follow the processes and procedures set out in Academic Appeals Procedure (Research Awards) [http://www2.gre.ac.uk/current-students/regs].
+- G1.1 Students may appeal against a decision made in relation to their research programme of study in accordance with the grounds for appeal stated in the Academic Appeals Procedure (Research Awards). - G1.2 Academic appeals relating to the taught phase of the EdD programme will follow the processes and procedures set out in the university's Academic Appeals Procedure (Taught Awards).